 2. Web applications serve better in terms of providing a consistent user interface across different platforms as the UI is more dependent on the browser than the OS.

 3. The data processing and storage in case of web applications happens on the remote server which can be easily accessed by all the remote users instead of heavy file transfers across computers.

-Having gathered a sound understanding of how desktop and web applications differ in short, let’s see their major differences in terms of parameters and how those differences impact the way each of these is tested.
+Having gathered a sound understanding of how Desktop vs Web Application differ in short, let’s see the major difference between web application and desktop application in terms of parameters and how those differences impact the way each of these is tested.

 |Parameters||Desktop Application Testing||Web Application Testing|

 |Environment||Desktop Applications are platform-dependent and are confined to the machine that they are deployed on.||Web Application testing is performed with the application deployed on a server which can be accessed by other computers with just a browser.|

 |Platform||Separate desktop applications need to be developed for different platforms.||Web Applications are platform-independent, hence they can run on multiple platforms without needing a separate development altogether.|

 |Deployment/Upgrades||Deployment or any code upgrade needs to be done separately on all the client machines.||Deployment or any patch upgrade needs to be done on a single set of server machines only.|